vrevolverrr/SpotifyVoice/README.md

 ﻿![Spotify Voice Banner](https://raw.githubusercontent.com/vrevolverrr/SpotifyVoice/main/docs/banner.png)
+### still under very early stages of development and no release is available yet

 ## About

 Spotify Voice is a non-contextual voice activated assistant powered by natural language understanding (NLU) for the Spotify Desktop client.
 It leverages the power of the Chromium Embedded Framework of the Spotify Client to introduce a new way of interaction with the client.